scindex/scindex/scindex.md

 ### Section: P04 - Orchestration & Management
 _Tools for automating the deployment, management, scaling, and networking of containerized applications and infrastructure._

+- **P0400**: Orchestration & Management Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Orchestration & Management section.

 - **P0410**: Container Orchestration
   - *Description*: Automates the deployment, scaling, and management of containerized applications.
 Manages the lifecycle of containers across a cluster of machines.